MatthewJones517/game_sales_api/README.md

 I found a [dataset on Kaggle](https://www.kaggle.com/gregorut/videogamesales) that contained a list of over 16k video games that sold at least 100,000 copies.
 I then wrote this API that allows you to access that data in some interesting ways.

+If you wish to give this a try without downloading the source, I've got it running over at [http://gamedata.matthewrjones.me](http://gamedata.matthewrjones.me).
+Feel free to ping one of the endpoints below with Postman.

+Please note that this is running on a $5 Linode virtual box, so don't use this for a production application.

 ## Endpoints

 ### /games/all